 According to Rule 3796:7-2-04 of the Ohio Administrative Code, patients and caregivers are allowed to purchase a 90-day supply of medical marijuana in two 45-day fill periods.
 This means that the maximum amount of medical marijuana products that can be purchased, aggregated across different forms, include:

 No. With federal law guiding interstate movement and the Drug Enforcement Agency (DEA) classifying cannabis as an illegal drug, it is unlawful to ship cannabis across state lines into Hamilton.
-However, if you are transporting cannabis from an Ohio location to Hamilton, you face no legal repercussions.

 There are no dispensaries in Hamilton.